gbif/hp-new-zealand/mobilising.md

 # Secure institutional agreements
 Once you decide to share data through the GBIF network, and have identified suitable datasets, you will need obtain the necessary agreements from your institution to publish the data on behalf of the institution.

-GBIF only accepts data published by organisations, therefore individuals wishing to publish data need to work with an affiliated organisation or consider submitting a [data paper](https://www.gbif.org/data-papers) to an appropriate journals.
+GBIF only accepts data published by organisations, therefore individuals wishing to publish data need to work with an affiliated organisation or consider submitting a [data paper](https://www.gbif.org/data-papers) to an appropriate journal.

 # Register as a data publisher
-To be able to publish data to GBIF your organisation need to register as a data publisher.
+To be able to publish data to GBIF your organisation needs to register as a data publisher.
 This involves reviewing the [data publisher agreement](https://www.gbif.org/terms/data-publisher) then completing an [online registration form](https://www.gbif.org/become-a-publisher) and receiving an endorsement from a Participant Node -- for organisations within Aotearoa New Zealand the request for endorsement will normally be sent to GBIF-NZ.
 [Endorsement guidelines](https://www.gbif.org/endorsement-guidelines) are available on the GBIF website that explain the rationale and criteria used to endorse data publishers.

 The online registration form asks for information such as your contact details, what type and how you plan on mobilising the datasets, and whether you require assistance to publish your data.